RadialDevGroup/ombudsman/development/STORY_WRITING.md

 **"So that I can ensure that all necessary data is entered"**

-Much better than the previous example, this 'why' is vague because it does not identify neccesary information.
+Much better than the previous example, this 'why' is vague because it does not identify necessary information.
 It could be written "So that I can ensure that a full name is entered" is much more valuable -- It describes the intent and hints at the underlying necessity of the feature.

 **"So that I can restrict access to an object to it's owner-user"**